Palace of Depression

-The Palace of Depression (or Palace Depression) was a building made of junk that was located in Vineland, New Jersey, built by eccentric George Daynor, a former Alaska gold miner who lost his fortune in the Wall Street crash of 1929.
+The Palace of Depression (or Palace Depression) was a building made of junk that was located in Vineland, New Jersey, built by eccentric George Daynor and his wife Florence Street Daynor.
+He claimed to be a former Alaska gold miner who lost his fortune in the Wall Street crash of 1929.
 This amusement was known as "The Strangest House in the World" and the "Home of Junk", built as a testament of willpower against the effects of The Great Depression.